Brand Name Angeliq Common Name drospirenone - estradiol

 Pregnancy: This medication must not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: Estrogen passes into breast milk.
+Breast-feeding: Estrogens, such as estradiol, pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 This medication is not recommended for breast-feeding women.

 Children: The safety and effectiveness of using this medication have not been established for children.
 This medication is not intended for use by children.